tardis-sn/stardis/docs/README.md

 model:
     type: marcs # more options will be available in the future
     fname: <filepath to MARCS model file>
-    final_atomic_number: <atomic number of largest element considered, may be up to 30>
+    final_atomic_number: <atomic number of largest element considered> # may be up to 30
 opacity:
     file: # reads an opacity file, omit if none
         <species1>_<either bf for bound-free or ff for free-free>: <filepath to opacity file>